suyashkumar/getbin/README.md

 I mostly just built this as a way to distribute my software binaries easily without dealing with `brew`, `npm`, etc (though they certainly have their advantages & trust).
 I can just give my users a one line download link that will always get them the latest released binary for their platform, and all I have to do is just update GitHub releases like I normally do.

 ## Usage
-Let's say you wanted to get the latest binary for `suyashkumar/ssl-proxy` onto your machine.
+Let's say you wanted to get the latest binary for <a href="https://github.com/suyashkumar/ssl-proxy" target="_blank"><code>suyashkumar/ssl-proxy</code></a> onto your machine.
 You could simply do:
 ```sh
 wget -qO- "https://bin.suyash.io/suyashkumar/ssl-proxy" | tar xvz
 ```